Code Management Guidelines

 3. Focus on domain-specific skills first.

-This knowledge is sometimes shared in publications tailored to each discipline but is too specific to be addressed by general training courses and tutorials for scientists, being the only exception we know Data Carpentry (Data Carpentry 2024).
+Identifying domain-specific computational skills can save time for new researchers.
+This knowledge is sometimes shared in publications tailored to each discipline but is too specific to be addressed by general training courses and tutorials for scientists.

 4. Early peer review.